NodeMixaholic/duckbart/README.md

 # duckbart
-A source-available and contributable alternative to BingGPT, under a modified MIT license.
+A source-available and contributable alternative to ChatGPT, under a modified MIT license.

 ## NOTE!